-- The match field in p4.config.v1.MatchField (p4info.proto) is a one of which can be either one of the default match types (EXACT, LPM, TERNARY or RANGE) or an architecture-specific match type encoded as a string. - The field_match_type field in p4.v1.FieldMatch (p4runtime.proto) is a oneof which includes an Any Protobuf message [30] field (other). p4info-ext should include a Protobuf message definition for each architecture-specific match type, which can be used to encode values for match key elements which use this match type type in the P4 table declaration.
+- The match field in p4.config.v1.MatchField (p4info.proto) is a one of which can be either one of the default match types (EXACT, LPM, TERNARY, RANGE, or OPTIONAL) or an architecture-specific match type encoded as a string. - The field\match\type field in p4.v1.FieldMatch (p4runtime.proto) is a one of which includes an Any Protobuf message [31] field (other). p4info-ext should include a Protobuf message definition for each architecture-specific match type, which can be used to encode values for match key elements which use this match type type in the P4 table declaration.
 These match values are embedded in p4.v1.FieldMatch as the other field, which can then be decoded by the P4Runtime server using the match type name included in P4Info.